-- (5) In the absence of an application for review by any other bidder within 7 days of the notice referred to in subsection (4), the accounting officer must award the contract to the successful bidder. - (6) A successful bidder may be requested to submit a performance security and sign a contract within the period specified in the bidding documents. - (7) Where the bidder whose bid has been accepted - - (a) fails to sign a contract, or - (b) fails to provide any required security for the performance of the contract, within the prescribed period, the Board or public entity may select another bidder from amongst the remaining valid bids, and subsections (4) to (6) apply to the new selection.

-(8) The Board or public entity must promptly in a prescribed manner publish a notice of every procurement or disposal award together with the executive summary of the bid evaluation report.
+- (6) A successful bidder may be requested to submit a performance security and sign a contract within the period specified in the bidding documents. - (7) Where the bidder whose bid has been accepted - - (a) fails to sign a contract, or - (b) fails to provide any required security for the performance of the contract, - within the prescribed period, the Board or public entity may select another bidder from amongst the remaining valid bids, and subsections (4) to (6) apply to the new selection. - (8) The Board or public entity must promptly in a prescribed manner publish a notice of every procurement or disposal award together with the executive summary of the bid evaluation report.